xiix0/scam/README.md

-You're at the end of the road again.
+You have a deep appreciation of the arts and music.